-Second, the study brings an emerging economy perspective that augments the developed country-dominated literature on PPP transportation CSFs.
+Second, the study brings an emerging economy perspective that augments the developed country-dominated literature on PPPs transportation CSFs.
 Aspects of organisational and historical contexts of PPP transportation project implementation were captured from the sampled developing countries.
-Therefore, the study extends knowledge on the desirable CSFs for transportation infrastructure projects in developing countries.
-Furthermore, as observed by Voordijk (2012), identification of the South African-related CSFs for PPP infrastructure projects provides an opportunity for reducing the western systems (i.e., CSFs for PPPs) and life world (South African specific).
-Further, studies have shown variations in implementing PPP between developing and developed counties (Cherkos & Jha, 2022).
-Therefore, investigating South African-specific CSF for PPP is important.
+Therefore, the study extends knowledge of the desirable CSFs for transportation infrastructure projects in developing countries.
+Furthermore, as observed by Voordijk (2012), identification of the South African-related CSFs for PPPs infrastructure projects provides an opportunity for reducing the Western systems (i.e., CSFs for PPPs) and life world (South African specific).
+Further, studies have shown variations in implementing PPPs between developing and developed counties (Cherkos and Jha, 2022).
+Therefore, investigating South African-specific CSFs for PPPs is important.

-Third, the contribution is conceptual in nature and drawing from Schryen et al. (2015), literature reviews play an important role in the development of knowledge and offer a broad spectrum of potential contributions.
+Third, the contribution is conceptual in nature and drawing from Schryen, Wagner and Benlian (2015), literature reviews play an important role in the development of knowledge and offer a broad spectrum of potential contributions.
 Therefore, one of the principal contributions of this study is the synthesis of the 26 critical factors identified from the semi-systematic literature review into the taxonomy of four components.
 This classification or taxonomy provides deeper insight into the CSFs for PPP transport projects in emerging markets.
 Further, as acknowledged by Brown and Dant (2008), adding new knowledge through the filling in of knowledge gaps constitutes a significant contribution to knowledge.
-Second, the principal contribution of this study is that it sheds light on the understanding of the insight into the CSFs for PPP transportation projects in emerging markets, which is a previously unexplored context.
+Second, the principal contribution of this study is that it sheds light on the understanding of the insight into the CSFs for PPPs transportation projects in emerging markets, which is a previously unexplored context.